iqtree/iqtree.github.io/doc/Compilation-Guide.md

     cmake -DIQTREE_FLAGS=omp-mpi ..
     make -j4

-The resulting executable is then named `iqtree-omp-mpi`.
+The resulting executable is then named `iqtree-mpi` (`iqtree-omp-mpi` for IQ-TREE versions <= 1.5.X).
 This can be used to start an MPI run with e.g. 4 processes and 2 cores each (i.e., a total of 8 cores will be used):

+    # For IQ-TREE version <= 1.5.X
     mpirun -np 4 iqtree-omp-mpi -nt 2 -s alignment ...

+    # For IQ-TREE version >= 1.6.0
+    mpirun -np 4 iqtree-mpi -nt 2 -s alignment ...

 >**NOTE**: Please be aware that [OpenMP](http://openmp.org/) and [OpenMPI](http://open-mpi.org/) are different!
-OpenMP is the standard to implement shared-memory multithreading program, that we use to provide the multicore IQ-TREE version `iqtree-omp`.
+OpenMP is the standard to implement shared-memory multithreading program, that we use to provide the multicore IQ-TREE version.
 Whereas OpenMPI is a message passing interface (MPI) library for distributed memory parallel system, that is used to compile `iqtree-mpi`.
-Thus, **one cannot run `iqtree-omp` with `mpirun`!**
+Thus, **one cannot run `iqtree` with `mpirun`!**

 Compiling Xeon Phi Knights Landing version